vpagonis/Python-Codes/README.md

 The various Python codes are self contained and ready to run, and repre- sent new codes written by the author.

-Experienced programmers will certainly nd out that they can improve the Python codes given here, and it is of course possible to make the codes more compact and elegant.
+Experienced programmers will certainly find out that they can improve the Python codes given here, and it is of course possible to make the codes more compact and elegant.
 However, I chose to provide Python codes which are simple and clear, and which can be easily modified for the purposes of